Tips for Architecture Photography with Tamron Lenses

 Experiment with Perspectives

-While wide-angle lenses like the 20-40mm F/2.8 can capture entire buildings, playing with perspective can yield more dynamic results.
+While wide-angle architecture photography lenses like the 20-40mm F/2.8 can capture entire buildings, playing with perspective can yield more dynamic results.
 Shooting from a low angle (worm’s-eye view) can make buildings appear even more imposing, while an overhead shot can reveal interesting patterns and structural details from above.

 Technical Settings for Architecture Photography